Data privacy and exchange in Managed deployments

 Mission Control response: License status, cluster ID, license key, license details, license model

 Cluster request: Cluster ID, privacy settings, time zone, traffic size, update/maintenance window.
-Each cluster node adds technical details including OS name and version, number of CPU cores, CPU load, total RAM, free RAM, total disk storage, used storage, server state, master node flag (
+Each cluster node adds technical details including OS name and version, number of CPU cores, CPU load, total RAM, free RAM, total disk storage, used storage, server state, seed node flag (

-false), and startup time stamp.
+false), and startup timestamp.
 Each Cluster ActiveGate adds its version, OS name and version, status, certificate issuer, and type (e.g., beacon forwarder).

 Mission Control response: Health status, message